alexvasilikop/ChromGenomePlot/README.md

 ## Dependencies
 The following python libraries are required
 ```
-matplotlib
+matplotlib.pyplot
+matplotlib.ticker
 seaborn
 pandas
 ```

-In addition samtools should be installed and on path.
+In addition ```Samtools``` should be installed and on path.
 To control the versions of libraries and software, it is recommended to install them within a conda envronment.

 ## Description of different functionalities
 coming soon..